projectintp/intp/README.md

 IntP is a tool to measure the interference of direct applications in linux operational systems.

-Meaning of interference: is the overhead generated in an aplication running in a consolidated environemnt with other applications due to contention in accessing shared resources
+Meaning of interference: is the overhead generated in an aplication running in a consolidated environemnt with other applications due to contention in accessing shared resources.

 # How to install IntP